Mauhing/TTK4255-robotic-vision-jupyter-book/README.md

 ## Use it locally (Run much faster than binder)
 ### Installation
 You should have `conda` package management.
-I suggest you download it with anaconda.
+If you do not have it install, i suggest you download and install it with anaconda.
 To install anaconda, click [here](https://www.anaconda.com/products/individual).
-Then do the following in your terminal:
+Now, you can do the following in your terminal:
 1. `git clone https://github.com/Mauhing/TTK4255-robotic-vision-jupyter-book.git`
 2. `cd TTK4255-robotic-vision-jupyter-book`
 3. `conda env create -f environment_local.yml` NB!!!
 It is `environment_local.yml`, not `environment.yml`.